-So, for the next six months, six urban and rural families in three drought-affected countries – Kenya, Somalia, and Zimbabwe – will share their day-to-day as they juggle priorities to make ends meet.
+So, for six months – November 2019 to April 2020 – six urban and rural families in three drought-affected countries – Kenya, Somalia, and Zimbabwe – are sharing their day-to-day as they juggle priorities to make ends meet.

-Each family will contribute a monthly diary that tracks their household news and updates a shopping basket of basic commodities, offering a window on real market prices and what it means to navigate rising living costs as an impact of a changing climate.
+Each family is contributing a monthly diary that tracks their household news and updates a shopping basket of basic commodities, offering a window on real market prices and what it means to navigate rising living costs as an impact of a changing climate.

-Meet the families and read their first diary instalments below.
+Meet the families and read their diary instalments below.

 As many as 2.6 million people are food insecure this year.